 InuYasha is an enormously popular anime based upon the similarly popular manga of the same name by Rumiko Takahashi.
 The show ran for seven seasons (167 episodes) on Japanese television; the series ended in September 2004. [adult swim] aired the final episode of a very decent English-language dub in October 2006 and continued to air it in the very early Sunday morning slot almost continuously (the only other show to have run longer on [as] is Cowboy Bebop) until 2014.
+In Canada, the dub aired on YTV where it was one of the channel's most popular anime shows.
 Inuyasha and several other supporting characters from the show appear in the Massive Multiplayer Crossover game Sunday VS Magazine Shuuketsu Choujou Daikessen.Japanese Ordinary Middle School Student Kagome Higurashi, granddaughter of a Shinto priest, has the ability to climb down into an ancient well on the grounds of her grandfather's shrine and, in doing so, Time Travel to allegedly-feudal-Japan; this sounds cool until you learn that demons, goblins, vengeful ghosts, malevolent wizard-priests, short-tempered twelve-foot-tall ogres, and all manner of other creepy-crawlies are everywhere and you can barely swing your arms without hitting one of them.
 Significantly, this is one of the few Japanese fantasy anime that isn't set in a pseudo-medieval-European fantasy world; just about everything in it is based on Japanese myths and legends.
 Another noteworthy difference from most anime is that almost all of the characters who are supposed to be Japanese humans are actually depicted with black hair, instead of other Hair Colors.On her first trip through the well, Kagome meets Inuyasha, an obnoxious, abrasive, arrogant half-demon teenage boy with long flowing white hair and super-cute doggy ears on top of his head.
 (His father, a dog-demon of some kind, had a taste for human women.)
 Inuyasha, needless to say, actually has a heart of gold, though he requires Kagome's insistence to do good deeds.
 You all knew that was coming, didn't you?
 Right?
 Right.Kagome happens to be the reincarnation of the miko that Inuyasha once loved fifty years in his past, who just happened to be the one who fired a sacred arrow which sealed him to a sacred tree and essentially killed him.
 Kagome's arrival in the past is pivotal in that she is the one who releases Inuyasha from this "death" by pulling the arrow from his chest; her connection with his past love allows her to perform this otherwise impossible feat.The small-scale structure of the story is episodic, with many a Monster of the Week (usually literally a monster).
 However, in addition to the romance angle between InuYasha and Kagome, there is an overarching plot about Kagome and her adventuring companions wandering pseudo-medieval-Japan in order to collect the pieces of the shattered Shikon no Tama/Jewel of Four Souls, which eventually turns into a struggle against the Big Bad — the evil incarnate that is Naraku, a human-turned-demon that seeks the Shikon Jewel in order to taint it and become a full-fledged demon with powers far beyond anything any demon has ever known, and whose plotting turns out to be behind just about all of the miseries that have befallen every main character.
 Over the course of the series, InuYasha and company confront Naraku several times, but each time he gets away, gaining more shards of the Jewel — and an extra power or two — in the process.
 Forcing Inuyasha to gain a new power as well just to ward off Naruku's attacks.
 Rise, rinse, and repeat till it's conclusion.The original manga eventually reaches a resolution, but it takes its sweet time to do so (fifty-six books when the main plot would really need only, say, twenty), and the anime was Cut Short with no proper ending due in large part to actually catching up with the production of the manga and running out of episodal stories to do.
 The 26-episode anime series Inuyasha: The Final Act picks up where the original anime left off and covers the remaining chapters of the manga through to the story's conclusion.You can find subtitled versions of both InuYasha and The Final Act on Hulu.
 The show (in dubbed form) aired for years on [adult swim] (and, later, the revived Toonami block), but the network lost the rights to it in early 2014.
 The crew behind the new Toonami have noted an interest in airing The Final Act, mentioning it as one of the "many shows [they've] been looking at".
 Both animes currently stream on the Neon Alley service.

 0% Approval Rating: Naraku, he's so terrible, that his own minions, most of whom are made of his own flesh, despise him and several actively seek to overthrow him.
 That's right, he's so bad that his own body parts hates him.